The Ladies Who Lunch (song): Covers

 The song has been performed by other actresses portraying Joanne in Company, including Debra Monk (1995 Broadway revival), Sheila Gish (1996 London revival), Lynn Redgrave (2002 Kennedy Center), Barbara Walsh (2006 Broadway revival), Haydn Gwynne (2010 London revival, 2022 concert), and Patti LuPone (2011 concert, 2018 London revival, 2021 Broadway revival).

 Carol Burnett, Vicki Lawrence, and guest Valerie Harper performed the song on Burnett's eponymous TV series in 1973; Burnett reprised the song to critical acclaim in the 1999 Broadway production of Putting It Together.Tretick, Gordon (December 15, 1999).
 "In Sondheim Revue, Burnett Triumphs Over Shaky Book".
 Waldwick Suburban News. p.
 A28.
 Retrieved February 9, 2023.Samiljan, Tom (January 29, 2000).
 "On Stage: Putting It Together".
 Billboard. p.
 39. Retrieved February 9, 2023.

 Barbra Streisand recorded the song in 1985 for her bestselling The Broadway Album, blended in a medley with Sondheim's "Pretty Women" from Sweeney Todd (1979).

 Anna Kendrick covered the song in the 2003 film Camp.

 Alan Cumming has performed the song numerous times, including a 2013 reading.

 Jinkx Monsoon performed the parody "Ladies in Drag" for their 2014 The Inevitable Album.

 The trio of Meryl Streep, Audra McDonald, and Christine Baranski performed the song, via Zoom during the pandemic quarantine, to commemorate Sondheim's 90th birthday.

+Camila Mendes performed the song in TV series Riverdale episode "Biblical" (Season 6 Episode 18).

+Scott Thompson performed a portion of the song on the Dharma & Greg episode "Kitty Dearest" (Season 4, Episode 19).